Spread the love

 “The Chenab Bridge is more than an engineering marvel.
 It’s a new chapter in inclusive tourism—bringing in people, prosperity, and pride to Jammu & Kashmir.”

-Meanwhile, tour operators are already seeing a spike in demand for scenic rail journeys, and online travel agencies have started curating new itineraries that include Reasi, Katra, and offbeat stops made accessible by the USBRL corridor.
+Meanwhile, tour operators are already seeing demand spike for scenic rail journeys, and online travel agencies have started curating new itineraries that include Reasi, Katra, and offbeat stops made accessible by the USBRL corridor.

 What the Future Looks Like